-LMDC proposes to allocate \$20 million in addition to the \$44,500,000.00 approved by HUD in Partial Action Plan 9 for costs relating to the acquisition of real property for the Southern Site in order to implement the World Trade Center Memorial and Cultural Program.
-These additional costs result from (1) increases in the valuation of the land at 155 Cedar Street, at 140 Liberty Street, and Washington Street between Cedar and Liberty Streets since the original authorization request , and (2) the addition of interests in below-grade portions of Cedar and Liberty Streets adjacent to the privately-owned land.
-Otherwise, the categories of costs remain the same:
+The initial Partial Action plan allocated \$44,500,000.00 for costs relating to the acquisition of real property for the Southern Site in order to implement the World Trade Center Memorial and Cultural Program.

+The amendment approved on October 6, 2005 allocated an additional \$20,000,000 for increased acquisition and related costs, raising estimated acquisition costs to \$64,500,000.
+These additional costs resulted from (1) increases in the valuation of the land at 155 Cedar Street, at 140 Liberty Street, and Washington Street between Cedar and Liberty Streets since the original authorization request, and (2) the addition of interests in below-grade portions of Cedar and Liberty Streets adjacent to the privately-owned land.
+Otherwise, the categories of costs remained the same: